AryanBhagotra/COP26-Analysis/index.md

 3. The data __after__ the COP26 conference had __221,000 data points__

 If time lags do exist, it can explain why so many conferences have taken place.
 However, it also suggests that systemic change needs to be made with respect to how the issue of climate change is being dealt with.
 If the level of development of a country does, indeed, affect the extent to which pollution can be curtailed, it provides evidence for Ha-Joon Chang’s argument that the richer nations are ’Kicking Away The Ladder,’ for the less developed countries. 🪜

+Throughout this page, you'll come across the Data Science Odyssey that we had embarked on.
+You'll see our __story and 'big picture' of how we gathered our data__ and the __challenges we faced__ along the way.

 ---